 One of the most important components of a smooth omni-channel process is how we reach and engage the mobile shopper.

-“Mobile shopping is a major element of omni-channel marketing,” the eTail report states.
+“Mobile shopping is a major element of omni-channel marketing,” an eTail report states.
 “Retailers need a mobile-first strategy.
 And it’s not just about GPS and tracking.
 It’s about being where the customer is immediately with personalized messages based on browsing behaviors and patterns.”

 International Sales: Canadian eCommerce is often limited to the Canadian market for several reasons.
 There is a misguided attitude that we can’t compete with the US for Canadian sales, so the chances of making American sales are slim to none.
 However, 72% of Americans who would like to shop across their border are open to buying from Canadian online businesses.